How Do Professional Food Photographers Find Clients?

 For portfolio building, I usually skip this part if I can.
 The reason is that I already have tons of prepared food images, so I can get away with doing “still life” types of shots for my portfolio.
 If I go it alone, I can shoot when I have time and not worry about the expense or scheduling issues of working with another busy professional.
 Also, I won’t have to make any compromises due to having to make the other team member happy, since I will make up the entire team. :o)

 If you’re really new at this, you’ll probably want to find a food stylist or get someone to help cook for you, so you will be taught of as a food photographer and not a still life photographer.
-Finding a professional food stylist to work with on non-paying shoots, can be tough.
-What’s more likely, is to find an up a coming stylist that needs portfolio pieces, just as you do.
+If it’s your first time hiring employees, I suggest checking out Acclime Singapore so you can get it right the first time.

 You can use this link to find a professional food stylist in your area.
 If these stylists are too busy to shoot with you, maybe they know of someone wanting to break into the industry, and can put you in contact with them.
 Often time, professional stylists work with assistants than ultimately want to become stylists themselves.